sbabcoc/Java-Utils/README.md

 **DatabaseUtils** provides facilities that enable you to define collections of database queries and stored procedures in an easy-to-execute format.

+### Query Collections

 Query collections are defined as Java enumerations that implement the `QueryAPI` interface:
 * `getQueryStr` - Get the query string for this constant.
 This is the actual query that's sent to the database.
 * `getArgNames` - Get the names of the arguments for this query.
 This provides diagnostic information if the incorrect number of arguments is specified by the client.
 * `getConnection` - Get the connection string associated with this query.
 This eliminates the need for the client to provide this information.
 * `getEnum` - Get the enumeration to which this query belongs.
 This enables `executeQuery(Class, QueryAPI, Object[])` to retrieve the name of the query's enumerated constant for diagnostic messages.
+* ... see the _JavaDoc_ for the `QueryAPI` interface for additional information.

+### Stored Procedure Collections

 Store procedure collections are defined as Java enumerations that implement the `SProcAPI` interface:
 * `getSignature` - Get the signature for this stored procedure object.
 This defines the name of the stored procedure and the modes of its arguments.
-If the stored procedure accepts varargs, this will also be indicated.
+If the stored procedure accepts `varargs`, this will also be indicated (see _JavaDoc_ for details).
 * `getArgTypes` - Get the argument types for this stored procedure object.
 * `getConnection` - Get the connection string associated with this stored procedure.
 This eliminates the need for the client to provide this information.
 * `getEnum` - Get the enumeration to which this stored procedure belongs.
 This enables `executeStoredProcedure(Class, SProcAPI, Object[])` to retrieve the name of the stored procedured's enumerated constant for diagnostic messages.
+* ... see the _JavaDoc_ for the `SProcAPI` interface for additional information.

+### Recommended Implementation Strategy

 To maximize usability and configurability, we recommend the following implementation strategy:
 * Define your collection as an enumeration:
-  * Query collections implement `QueryAPI`.
+  * Query collections implement the `QueryAPI` interface.
-  * Stored procedure collections implement `SProcAPI`.
+  * Stored procedure collections implement the `SProcAPI` interface.
 * Define each constant:
   * (query) Specify a property name and a name for each argument (if any).
   * (sproc) Declare the signature and the type for each argument (if any).